-It is the responsibility of the Band Administrator and/or Director of External Relations to hire, or delegate authority to hire, all employees of the UNB.
-It is the policy of the UNB to hire or reassign employees, who are the most qualified and competent employees for any vacant position.
+It is the responsibility of the Band Administrator to delegate authority to hire, all employees of the UNB.
+It is the policy of the UNB to hire or reassign employees who are the most qualified and competent employees for any vacant position.
 Further, it is UNB policy not to consider hiring or reassigning applicants who do not meet the requirements of the job description to be filled through hire.